divyamakkar0/JAXformer/README.md

 ## JAXformer

-A Zero-to-One Guide on Scaling Modern Transformers with N-Dimensional Parallelism in JAX.
+This is a a zero-to-one guide on scaling modern transformers with n-dimensional parallelism in JAX.
 The repo for [JAXformer](jaxformer.com) covers data processing, FSDP, pipeline parellism, tensor parellism, weight-sharding, activation-sharding, MoE scaling and much more.

 ## Structure